Best LED Lights (with PAR) for Planted Aquariums – From Small to Large

 280 @ 20-inch depth | high-light plants, deep planted, high hanging | 18-inch hanging fixture | 24-36″ | 160 RGB LEDs | app control, automatic mode with sunrise/sunset, manual mode | 130 watts |

-The PAR values of BeamsWork lights are sourced from aquariumpardata.com, others from manufacturers.
-Most PAR values are measured in air; the actual value will be lower in aquarium water.
+*Most PAR values are measured in air, and the actual value will be lower in aquarium water.

 How Do I Choose an LED Light for My Planted Aquarium?

-Several factors come into play when selecting high-quality LED lights for your planted aquarium.
-The most critical considerations are the color temperature (Kelvin rating) and PAR (Photosynthetically Active Radiation) measurements of the products.
+Several factors must be considered when selecting high-quality LED lights for your planted aquarium.
+The most critical aspects are the color temperature (Kelvin rating) and PAR (Photosynthetically Active Radiation) measurements of the products.

-The Kelvin rating helps ensure you choose a light with the appropriate white light for aquarium plants, while PAR measurements confirm the light delivers sufficient intensity for plant growth.
-Additionally, the types of plants in your aquarium and the tank’s size are vital factors to consider.
+The Kelvin rating ensures you choose a light with the appropriate white light spectrum for aquarium plants, while PAR measurements confirm the light provides sufficient intensity for plant growth.

 Kelvin Rating – Choosing the Right Type